 In this section, we firstly give the characteristics of the two instruments used in this study, namely a Doppler 24 GHz radar, and a disdrometer.
-Then, we present the characteristics of the case study treated.
+Then, we present the characteristics of the case study examined.

-3.1 Micro-Rain Radar (MRR)
+3.1 Micro-rain radar (MRR)

 The first instrument used in this study is a micro-rain radar (MRR, Peters et al., 2005), developed by METEK GmbH, Germany, and belonging to Météo France.
-The MRR is a 24 GHz frequency modulated, continuous wave (FM-CW) vertically pointing Doppler

-5 radar, with a small transmit power (50 mW) and a beamwidth of 2°.
-The raw return power spectrum is processed by the MRR, see METEK (1998), which supplies the spectral reflectivities.
+The MRR is a 24 GHz frequency modulated, continuous wave (FM-CW), vertically pointing Doppler radar, with a small transmit power (50 mW) and a beamwidth of 2°.
+The raw return power spectrum is processed by the MRR (see METEK (1998)), which supplies the spectral reflectivities.
 In our assimilation process, only the spectral reflectivities will be used as observations (noted F{MRR}).

 The MRR software also supplies DSD estimations (obtained through an inversion algorithm of the Doppler spectra, including attenuation correction) and estimations of different moments of the DSD (liquid water content, rain rate, reflectivity factor).
-Those quantities, mentioned as "MRR products", will be used as a comparison framework for the DSD \widetilde{N} retrieved by our algorithm.
+Those quantities, mentioned as "MRR products", will be used as a comparison framework for the DSD \tilde{N} retrieved by our algorithm.

-The radar gates have a 100 m length width.
+The radar range gate size is 100 m.
 The MRR provides data up to a 3100 m height.
-The minimal temporal resolution is 10 s.
+The temporal resolution is 10 s.
 This fine temporal resolution will allow us to integrate the observations over various time periods.
-This integration time will be referred later as "observation window".
-The Doppler velocities used range from 0.56 up to 9.54 m s-1, with a step of 0.19 m s-1.
-According to the maker recommendations (METEK, 1998), the MRR records for the 2 first radar gates (< 200 m) will not be used in the assimilation process.
+This integration time will be referred to later as an "observation window".
+The Doppler velocities used a range from 0.56 up to $9.54 \,\mathrm{m\,s^{-1}}$, with a step of $0.19 \,\mathrm{m\,s^{-1}}$.
+According to the manufacturer recommendations (METEK, 1998), the MRR records for the two first radar gates (< 200 m) will not be used in the assimilation process.